The Community of Corpus Christi is joyful for you and your family as your child receives the Sacrament of Baptism!

 A birth certificate – it is easiest to drop off a copy at the office.
 A baptismal certificate will be mailed to you.

-Call the rectory to schedule the baptism and make arrangements.
+Call the rectory (510-790-3207, ext.
+101) to schedule the baptism and make arrangements.
 One baptismal preparation class is required.
 A certificate is given on completion.
 In general, both parents and godparents should attend.

 The customary donation for a baptism is $150.
 This can be made at the baptismal preparation session or the baptism itself.
 An honorarium for the deacon or priest celebrating the baptism is not required but appreciated.

-For Adult/Older Children Baptism – our greatly welcomed inquiries will be forwarded to the pastor.
+For Adult/Older Children Baptism – all inquiries are greatly welcomed and will be forwarded to the pastor.